-In 2025, McLean Electric Cooperative (MEC) has reached the 80-year milestone.
-The original board of directors would scarcely recognize MEC today.
+In 2025, McLean Electric has reached the 80-year milestone.
+The original Board of Directors would scarcely recognize McLean Electric today.
 Through these 80 years, this co-op has served its members through many landmark events.
-The first was the completion of the Garrison Dam.
-Another was the blizzard of 1966.
-(All of us old-timers will always remember that one!)
+The first was the completion of the Garrison damn.
+Another was the blizzard of '66. (all of us old-timers will always remember that one!)
 The building of the Coal Creek power plant and the opening of Falkirk Mine really gave McLean County an economic boost.
-The opening of the Blue Flint Ethanol plant was another economic boost, as the plant became an essential member of our cooperative.
+The opening of the Blue Flint Ethanol plant was another economic boost as the plant became an essential member of our cooperative.

-Today we have a strong, diverse co-op, with a mix of residential, ag, oil, ethanol, production, lake development and the growth of MHA Nation.
+Today we have a strong, diverse co-op, with a mix of residential, ag, oil, ethanol, production, lake development, and the growth of MHA nation.

-As we start the march toward our 100-year milestone, MEC will continue to provide safe, reliable electricity at the lowest cost possible and continue to support the community through its various programs.
+As we start the march towards our 100th-year milestone, McLean Electric will continue to provide safe, reliable electricity at the lowest cost possible and continue to support the community through its various programs.

 As mentioned, our priority is to deliver safe, reliable, affordable electric service to our members.
 With safety at the forefront, MEC was recognized again with several awards for 2024.
-The first was the Safety Excellence Award for 10 consecutive years with no lost-time injuries.
-It is believed only one other cooperative has received this award in the past.
+The first was the Safety Excellence Award for a decade (10 consecutive years) with no lost time injuries.
+It is believed that only one other coop has received this award in the past.
 We are very proud of the staff and our strong safety culture of looking out for one another, so everyone goes home each night.
 Thank you to the staff!

-Our board of directors, management and staff are also dedicated to maintaining the reliability of our system, while keeping costs as low as possible.
-Along with other electric cooperatives in the state, we have had to raise our monthly base rate to try to cover our fixed costs.
-Much of the increase is due to the 50% to 100% or more increase in materials costs we need to maintain and upgrade our system, while trying to keep up with about 4% annual growth.
+Our board of directors, management, and staff are also dedicated to maintaining the reliability of our system while keeping costs as low as possible.
+Along with other rural electric cooperatives in the state, we have had to raise our monthly base rate to try to cover our fixed costs.
+Much of the increase is due to the 50 to 100% + increase in materials costs that we need to maintain and upgrade our system while trying to keep up with about 4% annual growth.
 This increased our cash flow due to carrying a large inventory and supply chain issues that still exist.
-We have most of the inventory in the yard for the 2025 and 2026 projects, as lead times for delivery are improving, but are six months to two years out, depending on the material.
+We have most of the inventory in the yard for the 2025 and 2026 projects, as lead times for delivery are improving but are 6 months to 2 years, depending on the material.